Fast and Versatile Thermo-osmotic Flows with a Pinch of Salt: Conclusions

-The importance of solvation in thermo-osmosis of aqueous electrolytes opens the way to several perspectives.
-First, an accurate description of thermo-osmosis should take into account spatial heterogeneities of the ion solvation enhalpy and of dielectric and viscosity profiles \cite{Bonthuis2013}.
-For very asymmetric salts, such as NaI, the ion-size-dependent hydrophobic solvation term should be considered, through the modified Poisson-Boltzmann framework described in~\cite{Huang2007,Huang2008}.
-Secondly, it is straightforward to extend the current model to predict the thermoelectric \cite{Hartel2015,dietzel2016} and thermodiffusive \cite{di2020} response, with promising applications for electricity production from waste heat or to refine large-scale continuum descriptions \cite{Dietzel2017}.
-Last, an insightful direction concerns the study of thermo-osmosis in ultra-confined systems, where the system height is much smaller than the Debye length.
-This ultra-confined situation, for which the Poisson-Boltzmann framework still holds, offers another opportunity to modulate thermal nanoscale flows using common surfaces.
+The importance of the solvent contribution in thermo-osmosis of aqueous electrolytes, together with a modification of the classical electrostatic term, opens the way to several perspectives.
+With respect to the electrostatic term, a more accurate description of thermo-osmosis should take into account spatial heterogenities of the dielectric and viscosity profiles at the interface \cite{Hoang2012localviscosity,Bonthuis2013,rezaei2021interfacial}.
+Also, for very asymmetric salts, such as NaI, the ion-size-dependent hydrophobic solvation term should be considered, \emph{e.g.} through the modified Poisson-Boltzmann framework described in Refs.~\citenum{Huang2007,Huang2008}.
+Regarding the water term, it is left to determine the impact of the surface charge and its distribution on water contribution to the response.
+Besides, one should take into account the limits of considering pure water simulations as an approximation of the water enthalpy contribution.
+For high concentrations, steric effects should be accounted for, and ions can affect water viscosity \cite{Kim2012}.
+Nevertheless such effects correspond to extreme $\nbulk$ values \cite{Herrero2021PB} and they should not understate one of the main results of the present chapter: the great $M_\tosm $ value found for slipping surfaces.
+Finally, it is straightforward to extend the current model to predict the thermoelectric \cite{Hartel2015,Dietzel2016,Jin2021} and thermodiffusive \cite{DiLecce2020} response, with promising applications for electricity production from waste heat or to refine large-scale continuum descriptions \cite{Dietzel2017}.
+Overall, our predictions call for future experimental verification, and could be exploited for the design of innovative solutions for heat harvesting applications.